Acrylic paint is a versatile type of paint that can be used on many surfaces, so it’s not surprising how often acrylic brushes are used.

 How to clean acrylic paint brushes after varnishing

 Varnish has a different composition from paint.
-You can use mineral spirits to remove varnishes from the acrylic paint brush or soapy water for water-based varnishes.
+You can use mineral spirits to remove solvent-based varnishes from the acrylic paint brush or soapy water for water-based varnishes.

 Always wear a pair of cloves working with solvents and varnishes.

 Basically, you need to clean brushes after you’ve done painting, as you don’t want dry acrylic paint on the brush.

 Dried acrylic paint is quite impossible to unharden and remove and the longer it sits on the brush, the more harm it does to soft bristles.

 But if it happened to you, there is still a chance we can fix it and clean dried acrylic paint off brushes.

 A fine-tooth comb can also help to clean dried brushes.
 Make sure you use an old comb that you will not use on hair!